khmarbaise/octopress/source/_posts/2020/08/2020-08-30-itf-part-iv.md

   ...
 }
 ```
-The placeholders `${project.groupId}`, `${project.artifactId}` and `${proejct.version}` are
+The placeholders `${project.groupId}`, `${project.artifactId}` and `${project.version}` are
-exactly those informations from your project pom in which you define the coordinates of
+exactly the information from your project pom in which you define the coordinates of
-the plugin are developing.
-This makes sure that only this plugin version is used and not
+the plugin your are developing.
+This makes sure only this plugin version is being used
-being tried to download from central or other repositories during your integration tests.
+and not any other version is being tried to download from central or other repositories
+during your integration tests.

 Good examples can be found in
 [maven-invoker-plugin based integration tests](https://github.com/mojohaus/versions-maven-plugin/blob/master/src/it/it-compare-dependencies-001/invoker.properties).